Are the Daleks back in Doctor Who yet?

 “There are no old monsters this series.
 OK?”

-We completely get his reasoning and support his decision, and look forward to meeting an all-new cast of exciting alien foes this week.
+We completely get his reasoning and support his decision, and enjoyed meeting an all-new cast of exciting alien foes this year.

 And yet.
 And yet.